-Dentures are removable dental prosthesis which replaces natural teeth.
-Dentures are designed to resemble natural teeth and are carefully crafted to match your smile’s appearance.
+Dentures are removable and replace your natural teeth.
+Dentures are designed to look like natural teeth and are carefully crafted to match your smile’s appearance.

 Full Dentures are worn by patients who are missing all teeth in either the maxillary or mandibular arch.
 The complete dentures cover the entire upper or lower jaw.
-They are made of a gum-colored base and attached false teeth.
-There are three types of full dentures:
+Full dentures are made of a gum-colored base and attached false teeth.
+There are several types of full dentures available for you:

-Conventional dentures are recommended for patients with completely healed gums.
-They can be put in place after eight weeks from the latest extraction.
-A patient’s gum healing time can vary from person to person and the exact time for the denture installation will be determined by the dentist.
-During this period, the patient needs to maintain proper dental hygiene and appropriate diet to facilitate the healing.
+- Conventional Dentures – Conventional dentures are recommended for patients with completely healed gums.
+They can be put in place eight weeks after the last tooth extraction.
+A patient’s gum healing time can vary, and the exact time needed for the denture installation will be determined by your dentist.
+During this healing time, it is important to maintain proper dental hygiene and an appropriate diet to facilitate healing.

-To prevent the acute discomfort of living without teeth, immediate dentures are an ideal option.
-They can be worn immediately after the last tooth is removed.
-However, the jaw modifies continuously during the gum healing process, so periodic adjustments need to be made.
-Immediate dentures are recommended as a temporary treatment until the conventional dentures can be worn.
+- Immediate Dentures – To prevent the discomfort of living without teeth, immediate dentures are an ideal option.
+Immediate dentures can be worn immediately after the last tooth is removed, however, the jaw modifies continuously during the healing process, so periodic adjustments will need to be made.
+Immediate dentures are recommended as a temporary treatment until conventional dentures can be worn.

-Dentists try to save whatever possible from the natural teeth, regardless of their condition.
-Natural teeth help maintain the jawbone in good condition and provide good support to the dentures.
+- Overdentures – Dr. Wegner will try to save whatever possible from your natural teeth.
+Natural teeth help maintain the jawbone in good condition and provide good support for the dentures.
 The overdenture is designed to accommodate existing teeth.
 Dental implants can also be used for support.

-The care and maintenance steps depend on the type of denture used as well as on the patient’s condition.
-Dr. Wegner details the dos and don’ts when wearing dentures, however, there are few general rules which need to be followed by each patient.
+The care and maintenance of your dentures depend on the type of denture being used.
+Dr. Wegner will detail the do’s and don’ts when wearing dentures, but there are a few general rules which need to be followed by each patient:

-- Dentures need to be worn continuously in the first few weeks until the patient gets used to it.
+- Dentures need to be worn continuously in the first few weeks until the patient gets used to them.
 Afterward, the denture can be removed during the night for additional comfort.

-- When not used, the denture must be placed in a special container and fully covered with water, to preserve its flexibility.
+- When not in use, the dentures must be placed in a special container and fully covered with water to preserve flexibility.

-- The denture needs to be cleaned every day with a non-abrasive cleanser and a toothbrush with soft bristles.
+- Dentures need to be cleaned every day with a non-abrasive cleanser and a toothbrush with soft bristles.

-- Visit the dentist regularly for adjustments and routine check on gums and remaining teeth.
+- Visit the dentist regularly for adjustments and routine checks on gums and remaining teeth.